 Not a bad place for a vegan either with lots of fruit farms and produce places as well in the surrounding area, from farm stands and produce markets to larger chains like Sprouts.
 6 vegan/vegetarian restaurants within a 15 mile radius on Happy Cow.
 San Diego and LA are fairly close as well, about a 2 hour drive to either place and probably two of the most vegan friendly areas in the world.
-At the moment, we have 2 listings in the immediate Palm Springs area and 13 total across San Diego, LA and Palm Springs.
+At the moment, we have a few listings in the immediate Palm Springs area and several across San Diego, LA and Palm Springs.

 Definitely let us know if you end up going, we’d love to write about your experience for everyone else.
 Either way, get out there and go for a long hike!